 Let us use the Ice House as an example.
 You have a building that is owned by an LLC essentially, no one that lives in there is an owner.
 First and foremost, you need to understand that if you have to apply for a special use permit, the property owner applies, not the tenant, so the property owner always has to apply.
 You have to get your property owner's permission, they have to sign off on it.
 The bigger issue for us was more about how the building was built and for what "use" group.
 With regard to the Building Code, an R-1 use code, is a hotel or motel; R-2 is a multi-family apartment building like the Ice House facility; and then you jump to R-5, which is your single-family homes.
 The numbers are reverse for building codes compared to zoning districts.
 R-1 is the strictest or most intensive in building codes, and in zoning, R-1 is the least intensive.
-Transient uses are built to the R-1 "use" group in the Building Code as there are different egress requirements, there are different bathroom requirements, there are different things that come into play.
+Transient uses are built to the R-1 "use" group in the Building Code, non-transient uses like the Ice House apartments are built to the R-2 "use" group in the Building Code as there are different egress requirements, there are different bathroom requirements, there are different things that come into play.